KjetilTeigen/NXT2K-Enterprise-Desktop-App/README.md

 The main canvas is divided into two primary views: the Spectrum View (top) and the Waterfall/3D View (bottom).

-* Users can add live markers by double left-clicking on the screen.
+* You can add live markers by double left-clicking on the screen.
 * The application supports Peak Search to automatically locate the strongest signal within the displayed frequency range.
 * An amplitude distribution window is located on the side, showing the amount of signals seen, which are mostly thermal-noise.